lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/task.md

 ### Aborting tasks

 The second argument to the task function is an options object that carries an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) in the `signal` property.

-This can be used to cancel a pending task because a new task run has started.
+A task function can be called while previous task calls are still pending.
+In this case the `AbortSignal` passed to previous runs will be aborted and the `Task` controller will ignore the previous task results.

-The easiest way to use a signal is to forward it to an API that accepts it, like `fetch()`.
+The easiest way to use the `AbortSignal` is to forward it to an API that accepts it, like `fetch()`.

 {% switchable-sample %}